Online auction for unique celebrity masterpieces is launched!Print news article

 National charity Heart Research UK has launched an innovative fundraising campaign centred on artwork created anonymously, sponsored by national law firm Walker Morris.

 The anonymous heART project features hundreds of A5 sized pieces of artwork which have been created and donated by some of the biggest names across entertainment, politics and the arts.
 Contributors include Nicola Sturgeon, Nick Cave, Jo Brand and Ralph Steadman.
-A full list of contributors is available here.

 All artwork is up for auction on eBay until just after 9pm on Sunday 11 November 2018